Inner Beauty, Outer Beauty, Lasting Beauty: Beauty and Skin Care from Maharishi Ayurveda

 General Guidelines for an Ayurvedic Lifestyle

 Any skin type benefits from lots of fresh organic fruits and vegetables, nuts and seeds and the avoidance of old, stale, leftover food.
 It's best to have your main meal at noon, when your digestive fire (agni) is at its peak.
 Cold drinks with meals dampen the digestive fire.
 It's preferable to eat lighter at night.
 Regular exercise that is appropriate for your body type will benefit all body types (doshas).
-Twice-daily practice of the Transcendental Mediation® technique is a great way to counteract the effects of stress.
+Twice-daily practice of the Transcendental Meditation® technique is a great way to counteract the effects of stress.
 Following the appropriate daily and seasonal routines as well as regular seasonal cleansing, known as panchakarma, will help eliminate accumulated toxins (ama).

 Use common sense.
 Sun exposure in excess can damage the most resilient skin.
 You can avoid this by following a sensible sun program, wearing a hat, and covering up during the hottest parts of the day.
 Consider using a non-toxic sunscreen.
 It's best to avoid or minimize known toxins like recreational drugs, alcohol and tobacco, as well as hard-to-digest foods like red meats.
 It's also best to limit carbonated sugary beverages and caffeine.